-Many lives were touched/saved by the work of dogs and dog handlers during conflicts.
-Be it the work of a scout dog, sentry dog, or tracker dog —the efforts of these animals and their trainers made a profound impact on our military.
+Many lives were touched or saved by the work of dogs and dog handlers during conflicts.
+Whether it’s the work work of a scout, sentry or tracker dog —the efforts of these animals and their trainers had a profound impact on our military.

 The dream of this tribute originated with the story of a young Vietnam Veteran.
 He was a Scout Dog Handler, married just prior to his service and killed in action just 90 days into his tour of duty.
 This tribute will honor this dog and handler and all other Military Working Dogs who have served in our armed forces.

-Our goal being to honor all Military personnel and their dogs who have served in the Vietnam and other conflicts past, present, and continuing.
-We hope this will provide a place of healing for those affected by these wars, and educate others regarding the effects of these wars on everyone.
+The Goal: Our goal being to honor all Military personnel and their dogs who have served in Vietnam and other conflicts past, present, and continuing.
+We hope this will provide a place of healing for those affected by these wars, and educate the public regarding the effects of war on everyone.